How to Detox your LiverJul 08, 2022

 Dr. Ameet: Yes, Trudy.
 Kundalini yoga is one of the best yogas I've found for emotional issues if done properly.
 A lot of people do yoga to keep fit and to keep mentally stable and healthy, and I find kundalini actually creates a whole transformation in your outlook in life, in the levels of anxiety that people experience.
 There's a real big transformation because kundalini also uses a lot of chanting and certain postures that rewire your brain to a healthier form.

 Trudy: Excellent, good.
-Okay, let's get into our topic, the hidden master organ, why treating your liver is fundamental to anxiety and depression.
-So before we get started let's just talk about where the liver is located in the body and why you call it the hidden master organ and then go into natural ways to detox the liver.
+Okay, let's get into our topic, the hidden master organ, why treating your liver with best herbs for liver repair is fundamental to anxiety and depression.
+So before we get started let's just talk about where the liver is located in the body and why you call it the hidden master organ and then go into natural ways to detox the leaky liver.

 Dr. Ameet: Thanks, Trudy.
 The liver is basically beneath your right rib, just tucked right underneath your diaphragm.
 And it's the master organ because in Chinese medicine we call it the master organ because it's really responsible for most of the functions in your body including blood purification, detoxification of drugs and toxins and also detoxifies the toxins that are produced by your body itself.
 Your liver also produces a lot of enzymes, produces bile, so it's responsible for a lot of your digestion, hormone production, protein production and it also helps with blood sugar storage and regulation.
 Not only that, it helps with immune cell activation and storage of vitamins and iron.
-You can seee so many natural ways to detox the liver.
+You can seee so many natural ways to detox the liver with the best herbs for liver repair and even the best tea for liver repair.

 Which hormones are produced by the liver

 Trudy: I can see why it's called the master organ.
 And you've mentioned a few things here that I know tied directly to anxiety, iron, for example, it's a co-factor for making the neurotransmitters.
 And you talked about enzymes and then blood sugar, all of these things play a direct role in anxiety.
 And I know we're going to talk in more detail how issues with the liver can have a direct impact on some of the mood issues that we see.
-So let's go right into what it means to have a sluggish liver and how this can impact our mood and other areas in the body. what are the best ways to detox your liver?
+So let's go right into what it means to have a sluggish liver and how this can impact our mood and other areas in the body. what are the best ways to detox your liver and the best herbs for liver repair?

 Dr. Ameet: Okay, great.
 So your liver has a lot of enzymatic processes going on and it processes a lot of toxins.
 So because of stress and different factors your liver becomes sluggish because of excessive toxins.
 When your liver becomes sluggish there's a buildup of more toxins in your body because there's less detoxification happening.
 With more toxins in your body you get more inflammation going on and with more inflammation there's a larger demand for cortisol which is produced by your adrenal glands.

 Now most people with anxiety do suffer with some level of adrenal fatigue.
-So if you have more inflammation in the body from a sluggish liver that means your adrenal glands have to work harder to produce cortisol, and so you basically burn your adrenal glands out even more.
+So if you have more inflammation in the body from a sluggish liver that means your adrenal glands have to work harder to produce cortisol, and so you basically burn your adrenal glands out even more - learn how to reverse adrenal fatigue naturally.
 And with a cortisol imbalance that comes from adrenal fatigue you end up suppressing neurotransmitters such as GABA, serotonin, dopamine and melatonin - all related to anxiety and depression.

 Trudy: Okay, and then we also find that you may need more nutrients to get through all of this.